- IBS can cause abdominal pain in the setting of having stool changes such as constipation or diarrhea.

 - Anal infections

 IBS is different than IBD.
-With IBS the intestine is not inflamed and it almost never causes rectal bleeding.
+With IBS the intestine is not inflamed and it almost never causes bloody diarrhea or blood in the stool.

 What other ways can IBS affect me?